lthms/soap.coffee-lthms/site/posts/DiscoveringCommonLisp.md

 2. SBCL or CCL

-[Quicklisp](https://quicklisp.org/beta) is an experimental package manager for Lisp project, while SBCL and CCL are two Lisp implementations.
-I had already installed [Clisp](https://www.archlinux.org/packages/?name=clisp), and it took me quite some times to understand my mistake.
+[Quicklisp](https://quicklisp.org/beta) is an experimental package manager for Lisp projects, while SBCL and CCL are two Lisp implementations.
+I had already installed [Clisp](https://www.archlinux.org/packages/?name=clisp), and it took me quite some time to understand my mistake.
 Fortunately, [SBCL](https://www.archlinux.org/packages/?name=sbcl) is also packaged in ArchLinux.